adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-evil-texts-pt-1-or-why-they-cant-indict-the-cosmos.md

 returns as a villain later into the campaign, everybody understands they aren’t the same person anymore, they aren’t a person at all, really, but an obstacle, much like their tentacled allies or a forest fire blocking the party’s way back to safety.
-They aren’t evil, the power controlling them is.[^1]
+They aren’t evil, the power controlling them is.
+Already we can see the evil object signalling the dusk of the evil subject.[^1]

-Some Lovecraftian texts go one step further and suggest that the failure of ascribing responsibility to individuals leads to a collapse of morality altogether.
+Some Lovecraftian texts, of course, are aware of this problem and suggest that the failure of ascribing responsibility to individuals leads to a collapse of morality altogether.
 In David Prior’s 2020 film *The Empty Man*, a police chief despairs over his investigation of a series of occult homicides.
 At all crime scenes,